raphaelsty/cherche/docs/api/retrieve/Elastic.md

 - **on** (*str*)

+    Field to use to match the query to the documents.

 - **k** (*int*) – defaults to `None`

+    Number of documents to retrieve.
+Default is None, i.e all documents that match the query will be retrieved.

 - **es** – defaults to `None`

+    ElasticSearch Python client.
+The default configuration is used if set to None.

 - **index** (*str*) – defaults to `cherche`

+    Elasticsearch index to use to index documents.
+Elastic will create the index if it does not exist.